jhjacobson/dc-zoning-tools/README.md

 * Revert back to the initial zone of an area by right clicking on an area.
 * Enable/Disable the ANC and Comp Plan boundaries by clicking the buttons on the top right.
 * Remove the zoning map by clicking the checkbox on the top right.

+Run the app by entering the client directory and entering npm start.